Transitive projective planes and insoluble groups: Theorem B and its corollaries

 Now suppose that $\Fix(g)$ is not Desarguesian.
-Then $C_G(g)/T_g$ must have dihedral or cyclic Sylow $2$-subgroups.
+Recall that the quotient of a quaternion group $Q$ by a normal subgroup containing the unique central involution of $Q$ must be either dihedral or cyclic.
+We conclude that $C_G(g)/T_g$ must have dihedral or cyclic Sylow $2$-subgroups.
 The former is not possible by Theorem A and the latter implies that $C_G(g)/T_g$ is soluble.
 Hence this conclusion holds in all cases.

 Since $G=O(G)C_G(g)$, we know that $\overline{C_G(g)}$ must contain a normal subgroup isomorphic to $F^*(\overline{G})$.
 Since $C_G(g)/T_g$ is soluble, we conclude that $\overline{T_g}$ must contain a normal subgroup isomorphic to $F^*(\overline{G})$. \end{proof}